A young woman doing yoga by Sewickley Bridge in western Pennsylvania.

 Food

-Pittsburgh’s food prices are slightly higher than the U.S. average, but it’s still affordable for buying groceries and eating out compared to other big cities.
-According to Numbeo, a cappuccino costs approximately $4, while you can get a McDonald’s combo meal with Coca-Cola (or equivalent) for $9.
-Two people can eat a three-course meal in a mid-range restaurant for under $60.
-For comparison, restaurant prices in Pittsburgh are 39% less expensive than New York, 20% less than Philadelphia and 8% less than Columbus, Ohio.
+Pittsburgh’s food costs are around the U.S. average, and buying groceries and eating out is very affordable compared to other big cities.
+According to Numbeo, a cappuccino costs approximately $5, while you can get a McDonald’s combo meal with Coca-Cola (or equivalent) for $10.
+Two people can eat a three-course meal in a mid-range restaurant for $60.
+For comparison, restaurant prices in Pittsburgh are 39% less expensive than New York, 8% less than Philadelphia and 7% less than Columbus, Ohio.

 Healthcare

 Pittsburgh is arguably the best city for healthcare in the country.
-It’s famous for its cutting-edge research, top-tier doctors and extensive healthcare options, which are 5% cheaper than the national average.
+It’s famous for its cutting-edge research, top-tier doctors and extensive healthcare options, which are 8% more affordable than the national average.

-Doctor visits cost an average of $98, and you have a choice of hospitals, health centers and clinics, including the University of Pittsburgh Medical Center (UPMC) and Highmark Health, both based in the city.
-According to the Cost of Living Index, dentist visits cost an average of $113 while optometrists cost $97.
+Doctor visits cost an average of $101, and you have a choice of hospitals, health centers and clinics, including the University of Pittsburgh Medical Center (UPMC) and Allegheny Health Network, both based in the city.
+According to the Cost of Living Index, dentist visits cost an average of $111 while optometrists cost $109.

 Transportation

 Traveling around Pittsburgh – and out of the city and state – is easy and affordable.
-The price of public transportation is 3% below the state average and 3% higher than the national average.
-Bus travel is free in downtown Pittsburgh and part of the North Shore area.
-A one-way ticket for local public transit costs around $2.75 and a monthly pass costs just under $100.
+The price of public transportation is currently at the state average and 8% higher than the national average.
+Light rail is free in downtown Pittsburgh and in the North Shore area.
+Other transportation expenses may include a PRT Fare Pass for public transit, which costs $2.75 for a three-hour period, and a monthly pass, which costs just under $100.

 Goods & Services

-The city is also home to several excellent museums such as the Andy Warhol Museum and Carnegie Museums of Pittsburgh, which cost $20 each to enter.
-A movie ticket will cost around $11, while a trip to the hair salon will cost $20-$40.
+The region is also home to several excellent museums (like the Carnegie Museums of Pittsburgh, which includes the Andy Warhol Museum), which cost $10-$25 to enter.
+A movie ticket will cost around $12, while a trip to the hair salon will cost $23-$40.
 If you’re sporty, a yoga session will cost around $16.

 Want to Shape the World?